papadanku/RealityDocs/_sources/community/mapping/aasv4.rst.txt

 .. image:: http://i.imgur.com/gW1DX0X.jpg

 In the above example, I've added another CP to the Blue route called Village.
-This new CP has the same SGID as Port, so let's break it down by its ABCs:
+This new CP has the same ``SGID``\s as Port, so let's break it down by its ABCs:

-   ``A = 2``: Designating it second in the sequence.
+   :A = 2: Designating it second in the sequence.
 No change here.
-   ``B = 1``: Since Village and Port both start with an ``A = 2``, the computer needs to know how many of the flags should show up.
+   :B = 1: Since Village and Port both start with an ``A = 2``, the computer needs to know how many of the flags should show up.
 In this case, setting ``B = 1`` tells the map to pick just one.
-   ``C = 2``: The route designation.
+   :C = 2: The route designation.

 So, if the computer picks route #2, it will then pick *either* Port or Village (and not both) since you assigned ``B = 1``.